-in midheaven: Grk. mesouranēma, mid-heaven, in ancient astronomy referred to the meridian and the zenith of the sun directly overhead of an observer on the land.
+in mid-heaven: Grk. mesouranēma, mid-heaven, in ancient astronomy referred to the meridian and the zenith of the sun directly overhead of an observer on the land.
 "Mid-heaven" is used only three times in Scripture and all three in Revelation (8:13; 19:17).
 Mid-heaven has a very general frame of reference meaning the height of the sky that an observer on the ground would be able to see.
 The common translation of "another angel flying" might give the reader the impression that this is the second time John saw and heard an angel flying in mid-heaven (cf. 8:13).
 However, there probably should be a comma between "angel" and "flying."
 This "another angel" is simply the next angel John saw (the last being in 11:15) who continues the judgment theme of the other angels God employs to carry out His wrath.

-having eternal good news: Grk. euangelion originally meant a reward for good news and then it simply became "good news."
-In Scripture euangelion refers to God's good news of His grace.
-It is interesting that the word does not occur at all in the book of John.
-The first angel in the trio is entrusted with the message of the eternal good news.
-What is the good news?
-As translated in other versions it means the good news from God that He offers grace, mercy and salvation to fallen mankind through the atoning sacrifice and resurrection of His Son.
+good news: Grk. euangelion originally meant a reward for good news and then it simply became “good news.”
+In Scripture euangelion refers to God’s good news of His grace.
+The first angel in the trio is entrusted with the message of God's offer of grace, mercy and salvation to fallen mankind through the atoning sacrifice and resurrection of His Son.
 The good news is described as "eternal," which occurs only here in the apostolic writings.
 In other words, the good news, God's plan of salvation, has always existed even before the Creation, having originated with God.
 In addition, the adjective implies the ultimate goal of the good news since Yeshua defined eternal life as knowing God (John 17:3).